mergeweb/best_practices/_posts/2015-08-14-performance-basics.md

 `svgo -f ../path/to/folder/with/svg/files --pretty --enable=sortAttrs`

 ... and BAM! all your svgs are optimized and ready to use.
+Here's the full documentaition: [SVGO](https://github.com/svg/svgo)